microsoft/scitt-ccf-ledger/test/README.md

 ```

 The example above also shows how multiple fixtures can be combined in a single
-test, here both the run helper and [the built-in pytest `tmp_path` fixture](https://docs.pytest.org/en/7.2.x/how-to/tmp_path.html).
+test, here both the `run` helper and [the built-in pytest `tmp_path` fixture](https://docs.pytest.org/en/7.2.x/how-to/tmp_path.html).

 ## Ledger service

-The test infrastructure manages the environment the tests run in, and provided
+The test infrastructure manages the environment the tests run in, and provides
 fixtures to interact with it.
 In particular, this includes providing a ledger
 service instance.
 The test infrastructure can operate in two modes, depending
 on whether the `--start-cchost` flag was provided to pytest.